-This lens is primarily for younger patients (21-45) with very high scripts that are outside the range for Lasik or PRK, or for patients with inadequate corneal thickness or some other underlying condition that would make a laser procedure undesirable.
+This lens is primarily for younger patients (21-45) with very high refractive errors that are outside the range for LASIK or PRK, or for patients with inadequate corneal thickness or some other underlying condition that would make a laser procedure undesirable.

-There needs to be adequate anterior chamber depth to permit implantation of these lenses which is determined at the time of the consultation.
+There needs to be adequate anterior chamber depth, allowing space to permit implantation of these lenses which is determined at the time of the consultation.

-This procedure can also be used to treat astigmatism, and for some people other surgical procedures may be combined with lens implantation to solve astigmatic focusing problems.
+This procedure can also be used to treat myopia, hyperopia and astigmatism, and for some people other surgical procedures may be combined with phakic lens implantation to solve astigmatic focusing problems.